DuncanDoyle/katacoda/brms-loan-application-on-openshift/creating-a-rules-project/finish.md

 Finally we tested our rules using cURL.

 JBoss BRMS supports many more use-cases and scenarios.
-Please consult the various online resources (manuals, blogs, demos, forums, etc.) to continue your JBoss Business Rules Management Journey.
+Please consult the various online resources (manuals, blogs, demos, forums, etc.) to continue your JBoss Business Rules Management journey.